Parts alone don't fix old carburetors.

 * Appropriate refinishing of all blasted and polished pieces.

-* Reassembly of refinished components using high quality parts and modern sealing methods.
+* Reassembly of refinished components using high quality parts and

-* Installation of a new cork or nitrophyl plastic float (where used), or reconditioning / replacement of brass float.
+* Installation of a new cork or nitrophyl plastic float (where used),

 * Adjustment to bench specifications whenever available.